JohnAskew/titanic/README.md

 changed to a 0.
 Any row containing 'C' in the embarked column would be mapped to a 1.
 Subsequently, the value of 'Q' would be mapped to a 2, and so on.

+This module also exposes user to more intermediate numpy functionality, reshape, as well as giving another example of sklearn's preprocessing functionality.
 End result is a self reported accuracy rate and a predicted output csv file for uploading to kaggle.

-#### 100-example-using-dummies.py
+### 100-example-using-dummies.py
 Practice module demonstrating Panda's get_dummy functionality.

-#### 101-example-feature-engineering-using-dummies.py
+### 101-example-feature-engineering-using-dummies.py
 Practice module which feature engineer's "sex" and "embarked" columns and then feeds results to Panda's get_dummy.
 End result is new dataframe with new columns matching the engineered "sex" and "embarked" values.
 Upon review you may be considering having 2 columns to represent "sex" as being redundant.
 That would be a secondary point of